ankitects/anki-manual/src/deck-options.md

 - V3 honors the limits of the deck you click on, and any decks inside it.
 Limits from parents above the deck you clicked on are ignored.

-For more information, please see the the [v3 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html#daily-limits) page.
+For more information, please see the [v3 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html#daily-limits) page.

 Studying new cards will temporarily increase the number of reviews you need to do a day, as freshly learnt material needs to be repeated a number of times